How to Layer Your Skincare!

 4. Seal the goodness in

 Then comes the day cream (or gel/ lotion) depending on how dry your skin is.
-This is when to apply your Eye Cream or Neck & Décolletage Cream.
+This is when to apply your eye serum and/or neck cream.
 These will help seal everything in, soothe your skin and help boost your collagen levels.

 5. Up the oils